Is hypnosis an effective form of therapy?

 Dear Desperately wanting to improve my life,

-In terms of empirical research, scientists are only certain that hypnotherapy has minor effects on the body, such as changes in skin temperature, heart rate, blood pressure, and brain wave patterns.
-However, these effects are not markedly different from those induced by other forms of relaxation and are not necessarily therapeutic.
-Although much more research is needed to establish hypnotherapy as an effective treatment for specific medical and psychological conditions, it is suspected to incite neuroendocrine pathways in the brain, which may affect emotion regulation and pain management.
-Generally, until further research is conducted, scientists will remain uncertain as to exactly how or why hypnosis has these effects in some individuals.
-For more information, take a look at the American Psychological Association’s information about hypnosis.
+Research has shown that hypnotherapy has minor effects on the body, such as changes in skin temperature, heart rate, blood pressure, and brain wave patterns.
+However, these effects are not markedly different from those induced by other forms of relaxation (such as massages or yoga) and aren’t necessarily therapeutic.
+Although more research is needed to understand the effects of hypnosis for specific medical and psychological conditions, it’s suspected to incite neuroendocrine pathways in the brain, which may affect emotion regulation and pain management.

 It's also been noted that hypnotherapy may be more beneficial to use in conjunction with other forms of therapy, not in place of scientifically established and proven treatments or therapies.
 For patients with various psychiatric illnesses, dissociative disorders, or post-traumatic stress disorder (PTSD), hypnosis may exacerbate these conditions.
 And, it may also cause headache, drowsiness, anxiety, dizziness, distress, and the creation of false memories.
 That said, in cases where people have mental health conditions with no known treatments or are unable to find a conclusive diagnosis, it may be useful to try hypnotherapy as it can be relatively low-risk.